xNuclearSquirrel/O3-OSD-recording/README.md

 - or `opkg upgrade /tmp/O3-OSD-recording_1.0.0_pigeon-glasses-v2.ipk` if the version is newer

 ##### Known issues
 - Since the OSD frames are stored with a time stamp, it syncs quite well with the action footage even over long recordings, but it needs to be aligned manually in the video editor.
-Also I've noticed over very long periods (40 minuts+) the sync can be a few hundred ms off.
+Also, I've noticed over very long periods (40 minutes) the sync can start to become worse.

 ##### Credits
 - Thanks to Joonas and SNEAKY_FPV for the help when developing this!